ohinton/leap-year/README.md

 ## Description

-_This web app will convert a number (1 - 3,999) into a Roman numeral._
+_This web app will tell you if a year you enter is a leap year!_

 ## Specs
 | Behavior        | Input           | Outcome  |